strykeforce/olympics/commands/README.md

 Points are awarded for respecting the constraints above and being able to move each axis through the full range of motion.

-See [Getting Started] (#getting-started) section for tips and resources for getting started in command-based programming.
+See [Getting Started](#getting-started) section for tips and resources for getting started in command-based programming.

 ### **Closed-Loop Operation**